RauliYoung/QLimax/README.md

 ### User Authentication

 - **Secure Sign Up & Login**: Sign up for new accounts securely, log in to access your data, and log out when done.
+- Due to limitations of the Mailer , Check your spam folder for the confirmation email.
 - **Unique User Identity**: Ensures each user has a unique identity and access to their personal data.

 ### Blogging